GuidoZam/blog-samples/spfx-libraries/base-library/README.md

 ## base-library

 This is the base library project.
-It contains a simple `TestBaseLibrary` class that has a single method `getCurrentTime()`.
-This method returns a string that contains the current time.
+It contains a simple `TestBaseLibrary` class that has multiple sample methods:
+- `getPirateGreeting()`: Returns a pirate greeting.
+- `getDayOfWeek()`: Returns the day of the week.
+- `isLeapYearMessage()`: Returns a message indicating if the current year is a leap year.

 ## test-project

 This is the test project that demonstrates how to use the base library in a SPFx web part solution.
-The web part simply calls the `getCurrentTime()` method from the base library and displays the result.
+The web part uses the `TestBaseLibrary` class to display the pirate greeting, the day of the week, and if the current year is a leap year.

 ## Building and using the projects